WilCF/ascii_hard/README.md

 python image_to_ascii.py example.jpg
 ```

-The script will generate a file called `example.hard` containing the ASCII art.
+The script will generate a file called `example.HARD` containing the ASCII art.

 ## License